Performance test of wavelength-shifting acrylic plastic Cherenkov detector: Introduction

 where, both $\epsilon(E)$, the efficiency for collecting Cherenkov light and converting it into photoelectrons, and sin$^{2}$ $\theta_c(E)$ are functions of energy, and \emph{L} is the thickness of the radiator. \cite{Particle_data_book}.
 If the previous equation is intergrated over all photon energy ranges such that:

 an approximation of the total number of photoelectrons detected can be written as:

-where, $\langle$sin$^{2} \rangle$ is the average squared opening Cherenkov angle, for the photon energy range, and $N_{o}$ is the Cherenkov detector's quality \emph{$N_o$}, also referred to as it's \emph{figure of merit}.Therefore, the collection efficiency of the produced Cherenkov radiation is dependent on the sensitivity of the detector to light in the UV range.
-Most commonly produced detectors using photomultipliers are known to have collection efficiencies of approximately $20-25\%$ at 400-420 nm wavelength.The use of a wavelength shifter can increase the collection efficiency of these UV photons to approximately $41\%$ \cite{Carl2004}.The principle lies in using the wavelength shifter, a substance that converts the wavelength of photons from a shorter to a longer wavelength.
-The additive has a high absorption ability around 350 nm, as shown in Figure 1.

-It will then re-emit at a longer wavelength, hence achieving a match between the wavelength shifter peak emission with that of the photomultiplier (PMT).
+where, $\langle$sin$^{2} \rangle$ is the average squared opening Cherenkov angle, for the photon energy range, and $N_{o}$ is the Cherenkov detector's quality \emph{$N_o$}, also referred to as it's \emph{figure of merit}.
+Therefore, the collection efficiency of the produced Cherenkov radiation is dependent on the sensitivity of the detector to light in the UV range.
+Most commonly produced detectors using photomultipliers are known to have collection efficiencies of in the range of $20-25\%$ at 400$-$420 nm wavelengths.
+A stratagem that has been adopted is the use of wavelength shifter to bolster the light yield.
+The principle lies in using the wavelength shifter, an organic chemical additives that converts the wavelength of absorbed photons from a shorter to a longer wavelength.
+The additive has a high absorption ability around 350 nm, as shown in Figure~\ref{wls_spectrum}, where the amplitude of absorption and fluorescence as a functions of wavelengths are shown.
+Evidently, the absorbed light will be reemitted at a longer wavelength, hence achieving a match between the wavelength shifter peak emission with that of the photomultiplier (PMT).
 However, an over abundance in the addition of the wavelength shifter can result in a loss of the signal light as a result of attenuation.